Hassen-Ahmed/Hassen-Ahmed/README.md

 ### Hello! 👋

-- I am a passionate and highly motivated full stack web developer with expertise in both front-end and back-end technologies.
+- I am a passionate and highly motivated full stack web developer with proficient in both front-end and back-end technologies.

 - 🌱 I’m currently expanding my programming and coding skills, always eager to learn and take on new challenges.